jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ## Marseille

 This was the first place that I spent more than one night in.
 The day that I arrived I explored the city, and the next day I made a trip to the [Calanques National Park,](http://www.calanques-parcnational.fr/fr) which is a 30 minute bus ride away from the center of Marseille.

-pictures, lebanon food, sharehouse...
+The national park was my favorite part by far, as I got to swim, hike, and see calanques for the first time.

 ***